-Exclusive: Insurtech firm Wefox in talks with suitors including Softbank - sources
+Exclusive: Insurtech firm wefox in talks with suitors including Softbank - sources

 Existing wefox investors include Target Global, SalesForce Ventures (CRM.N), Seedcamp and Idinvest and Hollywood actor Ashton Kutcher’s investment vehicle, Sound Ventures, according to the company.
 Softbank International, a separate arm of Softbank, also has a stake.

-Wefox’s potential appeal to the Vision Fund can partly be explained by Softbank founder Masayoshi Son’s stated enthusiasm for the latest wave of “insurtech”, which can offer quick and low-priced coverage, as well as cross-selling to customers of the group’s other portfolio companies.
+So far, it operates in three markets - Germany, Austria and Switzerland.
+It will open in Spain this quarter and in five more European markets within six to eight months, wefox Co-Founder and Chief Executive Julian Teicke said in an interview.

-The start-up is also working on ways to use anonymised customer data to tailor new types of short-term insurance coverage, in line with Son’s grand plan to build a group of industry-leading firms powered by technical advances in artificial intelligence and networked devices.
+Consumers using its ONE insurance app see a full overview of their current insurance portfolios on their phones, allowing them to make adjustments, file claims and buy new products.

 In the fourth quarter, wefox also plans to introduce a global portal for insurance companies to develop and price products, then pitch them to wefox’s growing base of 300,000 consumers, which has more than doubled in the last year.
-This will develop a three-side marketplace connecting insurers, brokers and consumers, the company said.
+This will develop a three-sided marketplace connecting insurers, brokers and consumers, the company said.

 The backbone of wefox’s strategy is keep insurance brokers on side, by making them more efficient but also more profitable.

-Wefox Chief Executive Julian Teicke cites data showing that 50 percent of policies are written by independent brokers, another 40 percent by in-house agents, with the remainder being sold directly to consumers via online sites.
+Teicke cites data showing that 50 percent of policies are written by independent brokers, another 40 percent by in-house agents, with the remainder being sold directly to consumers via online sites.

 “We want a very sustainable win-win-win type of model that serves the interests of brokers, customers and insurers,” Teicke said in a phone interview.

 Additional reporting by Carolyn Cohn in London and Sam Nussey in Tokyo.
-Editing by Jane Merriman
+Editing by Jane Merriman and Kirsten Donovan